Updated: November 20, 2025

 Below, you can find the key required documents for a successful property purchase.

-- Contrato Promessa de Compra e Venda (CPCV): The contractual agreement or deed detailing the terms and conditions of a property purchase.
-We recommend that the signing of this contract is officially recognized and conducted in front of a Portuguese Notary.
+• Contrato Promessa de Compra e Venda (CPCV): Also known as a Promissory Contract, it is an agreement or deed detailing the terms and conditions of a property purchase.
+We recommend signing the document in front of a Portuguese notary.

 A Step-by-Step Guide to Buying Property in Lagos, Portugal